Hundred Years' War: Military significance

-The first regular standing army in Western Europe since Roman times was organised in France in 1445, partly as a solution to marauding free companies.
-The mercenary companies were given a choice of either joining the Royal army as compagnies d'ordonnance on a permanent basis, or being hunted down and destroyed if they refused.
-France gained a total standing army of around 6,000 men, which was sent out to gradually eliminate the remaining mercenaries who insisted on operating on their own.
-The new standing army had a more disciplined and professional approach to warfare than its predecessors.
+French success in the Caroline war had been largely driven by a professional standing army that Charles V had been able to create and finance in the aftermath of the disastrous experience with the mercenary routiers who had pillaged much of the country after the 1360 peace.
+This force, the first standing army in post-Roman western Europe, had been disbanded in the tumultuous regency period after 1380.
+Charles VII reestablished a permanent standing army in 1445 with the Compagnies d'ordonnance which would survive until eventually replaced by the gendarmerie system in the 17th century.
+The professional units gave the French a considerable strategic advantage as well as an edge in professionalism and discipline, being composed of paid full-time soldiers, at a time when levies could only be fielded for limited periods of time and the allegiances of the aristocratic knights could often shift to the opposing side.
+The standing armies of both Charles V and Charles VII had approximately 6,000 men, divided to many companies of cavalrymen.

 The Hundred Years' War was a time of rapid military evolution.
 Weapons, tactics, army structure and the social meaning of war all changed, partly in response to the war's costs, partly through advancement in technology and partly through lessons that warfare taught.
 The feudal system slowly disintegrated as well as the concept of chivalry.

 By the war's end, although the heavy cavalry was still considered the most powerful unit in an army, the heavily armoured horse had to deal with several tactics developed to deny or mitigate its effective use on a battlefield.
-The English began using lightly armoured mounted troops, known as hobelars.
-Hobelars' tactics had been developed against the Scots, in the Anglo-Scottish wars of the 14th century.
+The English began using lightly armoured mounted troops, known as hobelars whose tactics had been developed against the Scots, in the Anglo-Scottish wars of the 14th century.
 Hobelars rode smaller unarmoured horses, enabling them to move through difficult or boggy terrain where heavier cavalry would struggle.
 Rather than fight while seated on the horse, they would dismount to engage the enemy.
 The closing battle of the war, the Battle of Castillon, was the first major battle won through the extensive use of field artillery.